4minitz/4minitz/doc/admin/adminguide.md

 1. The embedded mongoDB inside the docker container is not protected by user/password, so make sure nobody else is allowed to attach / exec commands to your running container
-1. The outside host directory `./4minitz_storage` should only be read/write accessible by the 4minitz admin.
+1. The outside host directory `./4minitz_storage` or docker volume container should only be read/write accessible by the 4minitz admin.
 Otherwise unauthorized users may see attachments, copy the database or change settings.json.
 1. Do not allow users to connect directly to your 4Minitz container.
   Instead configure a reverse proxy with TSL / https: to make sure that all traffic between client and server is encrypted.